 Call us today at 1-800-LAW-GUYS for a free consultation.
 When we handle your case, you can focus on getting well, and we can take care of the rest.
-A slip and fall lawyer in Lawrence, MA at Kelly & Associates Injury Lawyers will work tirelessly to get you all the compensation that you deserve.
+A slip and fall lawyer in Lawrence, MA at Michael Kelly Injury Lawyers will work tirelessly to get you all the compensation that you deserve.

 - 1 Our State’s Law Regarding Property Owner’s Responsibilities to People Lawfully on the Premises